 But we’ll take care of that.

-Microphone patterns, like the diagrams below, show the zones around the microphone where that mic picks up sound well and where it does not pick up sound at all.
+Microphone patterns show the zones around the microphone where that mic picks up sound well and where it does not pick up sound at all.

 Cardioid Mic Pattern